I invite you to suspend disbelief for a few minutes and follow me on a radical thought experiment, or better yet, a radical heart experiment.

 Sit for a minute and recall the most significant love you’ve experienced and imagine feeling this love — or even something deeper — not with just one or a few others, but with multitudes.
 And now imagine everyone you love also loving countless others.
 Imagine the joy, the connection and belonging, and collective purpose this would bring.
 Can you feel it?

 This is where miracles happen.
 This is where everything changes.
-This is where our hearts connect and bring into being a global network of love, a web of intimacy, of both knowing and being known, so profound and alive that, by comparison, the internet and our vast halls of information will seem like handprints on a cave wall.
+This is where our hearts connect and bring into being a global network of love, a web of intimacy so profound and alive that, by comparison, the internet and our vast halls of information will seem like handprints on a cave wall.